 This is an absolute staple dish in Morocco, and it’s naturally gluten free.
 It’s essentially a stew cooked in an cone-shaped earthenware pot.
-There are many types of tagine – chicken and lemon is the classic, but you’ll also find beef and prunes, lamb, and vegetable.
+There are many types of tagine – chicken and lemon is the classic, but you’ll also find beef and prunes, and vegetable.
 I had tagine almost every day and tried to experiment with different kinds so as not to get too sick of it (kind of like I did with dal baht in Nepal).
 Luckily tagine is really tasty and most restaurants have their own spin on the classic dish.
-You’ll find tagine sold even at the smallest shack restaurant out near the desert, so you’ll never be without a GF option!
+You’ll find tagine sold even at the smallest shack restaurant out near the desert, so you’ll never be without a gluten free option!

-Moroccan restaurants also commonly sell omelettes (due to the French influence) so if I wanted a lighter lunch I would order this – it’s not your average omelette and is a bit spicier and oilier but I loved the taste!
+Moroccan restaurants also commonly sell omelettes (due to the French influence) so if I wanted a lighter lunch (or sometimes for breakfast) I would order this.
+A Moroccan omelette is not your average omelette.
+It is a bit spicier and oilier but I loved the taste!
 Make sure to show your translation card so it’s prepared on a clean surface and not served with bread.

 Our lovely riad served me omelettes and yogurt for breakfast instead of the normal gluten-y option, which I so appreciated!